Y0ursTruly/slate/README.md

 ### Examples End
 The *Custom one* uses the **Private Encryption Configuration** and you will see the respective *(Custom Chat).json* file in the *JSON* folder
 <br>This third aspect of the Slate encryption uses a *"PEC config file", or "ledger"* which is basically a different *alphabet* that the encryption system would work with.
 The *().json* file is the default *ledger*(for communicating to mainserver)
-<br>Because of this ledger system, even if you have the password for a group, if you don't have their ledger, the information would still be scrambled like eggs to you
+<br>Because of this ledger system, even if you have the password for a group, if you don't have their ledger, the information would still be inaccessible to you
 #
 With the simple change of the 'alphabet' it uses and the encryption changes form drastically.
 So there can be literally several people in a room *that uses PEC*(the very same room), and if they each have different ledgers, they won't be able to read each others' messages
 ## Making a Group with PEC